RedisGraph/RedisGraph/docs/commands.md

 OPTIONAL MATCH clauses accept the same patterns as standard MATCH clauses, and may similarly be modified by WHERE clauses.

-RedisGraph does not currently support beginning a query with an OPTIONAL MATCH, as this construction is considered an antipattern in Cypher and can lead to unexpected results.

 Multiple MATCH and OPTIONAL MATCH clauses can be chained together, though a mandatory MATCH cannot follow an optional one.

 ```sh